AaronCumming/Event-Connection/README.md

 To solve this, Event-Connection was developed as a full-stack web application that:

-Allows students to view and filter events in an organized interface.
+1. Allows students to view and filter events in an organized interface.

-Enables students to submit events for approval by the Student Life Office (SLO).
+2. Enables students to submit events for approval by the Student Life Office (SLO).

-Tracks RSVPs to help event organizers understand attendance.
+3. Tracks RSVPs to help event organizers understand attendance.

-Sends notifications for RSVPed events to ensure students don’t miss them.
+4. Sends notifications for RSVPed events to ensure students don’t miss them.

-The system improves event discovery, centralizes student engagement, and provides actionable data to campus administrators.
+5. The system improves event discovery, centralizes student engagement, and provides actionable data to campus administrators.

 ## Features
-### Minimum Viable Product (MVP)

 - Event Viewing: Students can browse events by date (today, this week, this month, or custom), or search by keyword.